South Africa Service, Adventure and Safari

 DAYS 4-8: GANSBAAI, PLETTENBERG BAY AND TSITSIKAMMA

-After three wonderful days in Capetown, we will embark on an action packed overland journey along the southernmost portions of the African continent.
-Our first stop will be in pursuit of a once in a lifetime experience, getting eye to eye with a great white shark!
-Gansbaai is the great white shark capital of the world.
-All students will have the chance to take an excursion out to sea with marine biologists and an experienced crew to teach you where these magnificent animals hunt, hide as well as how and where they feed, breed and breach.
+After three wonderful days in Cape Town, we will embark on an action packed overland journey along the southernmost portions of the African continent.
+Our first stop will be in pursuit of a once-in-a-lifetime experience, getting eye-to-eye with a great white shark in Gansbaai, the great white shark capital of the world!
+All students will have the chance to take an excursion out to sea with marine biologists and an experienced crew will teach you about where these magnificent animals hunt and hide, as well as how and where they feed, breed, and breach.
 For anyone brave enough to do this excursion, you will also have the chance to jump into the cage and see them underwater (don’t worry, it’s completely safe!).
-We know this experience is not for everyone; participants who elect not to do this excursion will enjoy incredible scenery and wildlife as you hike to the southern tip of Africa, the Cape of Good Hope!
+We know this experience is not for everyone; participants who elect not to do this excursion will enjoy time to explore the beautiful seaside town of Gaansbai!

-Next we will go underground; at the head of the picturesque Cango Valley, lies the spectacular underground wonder of the Klein Karoo – the Cango Caves.
+Next we will go underground…at the head of the picturesque Cango Valley, lies the spectacular underground wonder of the Klein Karoo – the Cango Caves.
 Situated in a limestone ridge parallel to the well-known Swartberg Mountains, you will find the finest dripstone caverns, with their vast halls and towering formations.
-Continuing our journey, we will meet up with of marine biologists for a whale watching trip to see Humpback and Southern Right whales, then stretch our legs in the afternoon exploring the Robberg Peninsular, a protected nature preserve.
+As our journey progresses, we will meet up with marine biologists for a whale watching outing to see Humpback and Southern Right whales, then stretch our legs in the afternoon as we explore the Robberg Peninsular, a protected nature reserve.

-Kicking it up a notch in terms of adrenaline, the next day we will head to Tsitsikamma for a canopy tour of the internationally recognized biodiverse forests and a full day game drive through Addo National Park, renowned for excellent elephant encounters.
-During our visit we will learn all about these iconic animals, what their lives are like in the wild, as well as what are the threats facing their survival from conservation experts.
-After bidding our new pachyderm pals goodbye, we will enjoy an afternoon scenic drive to Chintsa, our home for the community service portion of our trip.
+Kicking it up a notch in terms of adrenaline, the next day we will head to Tsitsikamma for a canopy tour of the internationally recognized biodiverse forests.
+For those in need of even more adrenaline, you can take an optional excursion up Bloukrans River Bridge for the ultimate bungee jumping experience!
+We will also enjoy a full day game drive through Addo National Park, renowned for excellent elephant encounters.
+During our visit we will learn all about these iconic animals, what their lives are like in the wild, as well as the threats facing their survival from conservation experts.
+After bidding our new pachyderm pals goodbye, we will enjoy an afternoon scenic drive to Chintsa, our home for the community service portion of our program.